 Come and find out more about the crops that we’re growing, how we’re farming organically and how we’re managing much of the farm to support wildlife.

-Sunday Morning – Take a wander around the machinery and stalls between 10am and 11.30am, and then join us for an optional walk (fully booked) at 11pm until about 12.30pm
+Sunday Morning – Take a wander around the machinery and stalls between 10am and 11.30am (Please book free tickets in advance), and then join us for an optional walk (fully booked) at 11pm until about 12.30pm

-Sunday Afternoon – Take a wander around the machinery and stalls between 2pm and 3.30pm, and then join us for an optional walk at 3pm until about 4.30pm
+Sunday Afternoon – Take a wander around the machinery and stalls between 2pm and 3.30pm (Please book free tickets in advance), and then join us for an optional walk (fully booked) at 3pm until about 4.30pm

 Please book a free ticket for each person in your party, as this is a ticket only event for track & trace and health & safety.
 Exhibition and walk tickets are separate, so if you would like to do both please book both.
 We do need to limit numbers on the guided walks.